 And thanks to Jira for Roadmunk, any items you create in the Timeline visualization can be pushed to Jira, automatically creating stories and epics so that your team can start working on them ASAP.

 We tend to think in terms of one Jira project being the equivalent of one Roadmunk roadmap.
-But if your team has multiple Jira projects, you can create one high-level roadmap (a Master Roadmap) that combines all of your initiatives.
+But if your team has multiple Jira projects, you can create one high-level roadmap (a Portfolio Roadmap) that combines all of your initiatives.

 🔥 Hot tip: This is especially helpful for organizations who might have multiple teams using their own Jira projects so that they can tell a more complete, in-depth story of their priorities and progress.